 - an insulin pump, which provides a continuous flow of insulin into the body via an “infusion site” or small cannula inserted in the skin

-- a continuous glucose monitor (CGM) that takes ongoing blood sugar readings via a little sensor worn on the skin, that has its own separate cannula from the pump.
-There are currently two CGMs on the market in the U.S., from Dexcom and Medtronic
+- a CGM that takes ongoing blood sugar readings via a little sensor worn on the skin that has its own separate cannula from the pump.
+There are currently two CGMs on the market in the U.S. from Dexcom and Medtronic.

-- a controller (usually an iPhone) that includes the display screen where users can see glucose data
+- a controller (usually a smartphone) that includes the display screen where users can see glucose data

 - algorithm software, the “brain” of the system, that crunches the numbers to predict where glucose levels are headed and then tells the pump what to do

 - glucagon, a hormone that rapidly increases blood glucose, used here as an antidote to hypoglycemia (low blood sugar)